universelabs/universe/ROADMAP.md

 - [Current Tech Stack](#current-tech-stack)

 ## Project Overview
-Universe Labs' mission is to become the world's largest decentralized login platform.
+Universe Labs' mission is to become the world's largest decentralized private key recovery app & protocol.

 ## Goals
 - [ ] Decentralized Login (DLI) - Make login as secure as public key encryption and easier to use than passwords.